Best jumper pack for jump starting your car

 Wagan Tech offer three models, starting at $75 and up to $170.

 The Wagan iONBOOST™ SLIM (#7504) sells for $75 and the Lithium-ion Polymer battery provides 200 cranking amps.
 The 8-in.
-10-AWG cables have reverse polarity protection with an alarm to let you know if you’re connecting them backwards.
+10-AWG cables have reverse polarity protection with an alarm to let you know if you’re connecting them backward.
 The unit has built-in overcharge protection, overheat protection and overload protection.

 It has one USB output port for recharging your smartphone or tablet (2-amp maximum), a built-in flashlight and a battery status indicator.
 The unit weighs just 1.3-lbs and comes with an AC charger.
 Recharging takes about 2-hrs.